core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 In such cases, and especially if the origin client already uses OSCORE to achieve end-to-end security with the origin server, it would be convenient that OSCORE is also used to secure communications between the origin client and its next hop.

 However, the original specification {{RFC8613}} does not define how OSCORE can be used to protect CoAP messages in that communication leg, or how to generally process CoAP messages with OSCORE at an intermediary.
-In fact, this would require also considering an intermediary as an "OSCORE endpoint".
+In fact, this would also require to consider an intermediary as an "OSCORE endpoint".

 This document fills this gap and updates {{RFC8613}} as follows.